Omwomo/sustainable-planet-summit/README.md

 > Credit to people who inspired my codebase.

-I would like to thank the Microverse team for the detailed guidance on this project.
+I would like to give credit to Cindy Shin in behance for authoring a great design and getting an opportunity to work on the design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>